 I grew up with a mom who’s philosophy was “makeup is great but skin care is greater” Okay she didn’t actually say this as it was in Romanian but I’m trying as best as I can to sort of sum up the statement.
-In Europe skin care is essential.
-I noticed here in America that makeup generally gets all the praise but to me, the canvas is just as important as the paint.
+In Europe healthy skin is essential.
+I noticed here in America, makeup generally gets all the praise but to me, the canvas is just as important as the paint.

 Of course, I’m not immune to breakouts.
 You will likely find one or more pimples around my chin mid cycle, when I’ve eaten too much crap or feel stressed out.
 I have blemishes and just the natural weird things that happen to all of our skin.
-But there are basic things that we can do to establish good habits and keep our skin looking healthy and vibrant.
+But there are basic things that we can do to establish good habits to achieve healthy skin day in and day out.
 So let’s get into some of the factor that impact skin health, the best foods to eat and my personal skin care regimen.

 Hormonal changes - My cycle has become a reliable source of breakouts over the years as I will get the random pimple/s around my chin mid cycle, nearly every month.
 No matter what I do, there’s little control over that one…they just come, terrorize me for a few days then go.

 Food - You know it, I know it - when we eat garbage, it shows up on our skin.
 I’m not infallible and can be found indulging in a little too much sweet stuff from time to time and it inevitably shows up on my skin.
 Here’s a more in-depth look at foods that negatively impact skin health.

 Stress - Stress is an inevitable part of life and I probably don’t have to tell you how it impacts your skin health as you probably see it on your face.
 Stress affects hormones and hormones affect every system in our body, including our skin.